Defective Equipment Lawyers — Scotland

 If so, you may be entitled to recover compensation.

-Lack of employee training, poor maintenance of equipment and choosing the wrong equipment for the job
+• Lack of employee training, inadequate maintenance of equipment and unsuitable equipment

 and can help you claim compensation today.